-- 13. For so long as the Notes are listed on the Official List of Euronext Dublin and admitted to trading on the GEM, electronic copies of the following documents will be available, during usual business hours on any weekday (Saturdays and public holidays excepted), for inspection at the registered office of the Issuer: - (a) the Agency Agreement and Trust Deed (which includes the form of the Global Certificate); - (b) the Memorandum and Articles of Association of the Issuer; - (c) the RHUK 2018 Annual Report and Accounts, the RHUK 2017 Annual Report and Accounts, the RHUK 2016 Annual Report and Accounts and the RHUK 2019 Interim Accounts; - (d) the Issuer 2018 Annual Report and Accounts, the Issuer 2017 Annual Report and Accounts, the Issuer 2016 Annual Report and Accounts and the Issuer 2019 Interim Accounts; - (e) Solvency and Financial Condition Report 2018 for the year ended 31 December 2018; - (f) Solvency and Financial Condition Report 2017 for the year ended 31 December 2017; - (g) Solvency and Financial Condition Report 2016 for the year ended 31 December 2016; and - (h) a copy of this Information Memorandum together with any supplement to this Information Memorandum or further Information Memorandum in relation to the Notes. - 14.
+13. For so long as the Notes are listed on the Official List of Euronext Dublin and admitted to trading on the GEM, electronic copies of the following documents will be available, during usual business hours on any weekday (Saturdays and public holidays excepted), for inspection at the registered office of the Issuer:

+- (a) the Agency Agreement and Trust Deed (which includes the form of the Global Certificate); - (b) the Memorandum and Articles of Association of the Issuer; - (c) the RHUK 2018 Annual Report and Accounts, the RHUK 2017 Annual Report and Accounts and the RHUK 2016 Annual Report and Accounts; - (d) the Issuer 2018 Annual Report and Accounts, the Issuer 2017 Annual Report and Accounts and the Issuer 2016 Annual Report and Accounts; - (e) Solvency and Financial Condition Report 2018 for the year ended 31 December 2018; - (f) Solvency and Financial Condition Report 2017 for the year ended 31 December 2017; - (g) Solvency and Financial Condition Report 2016 for the year ended 31 December 2016; and - (h) a copy of this Information Memorandum together with any supplement to this Information Memorandum or further Information Memorandum in relation to the Notes. - 14.
 This Information Memorandum will also be available on the website of Euronext Dublin at www.ise.ie.